THIS is why it’s so hard to keep friends.

 - If someone offends you, politely speak up.
 It may be a matter of a simple misunderstanding.
 It will feel so good to clear the air.

 - Learn to say no if someone asks you to do something that is just not feasible for you.
 Struggling to find the right words?
-Read this and also this.
+Check out these books:

 2) Mutual Respect

 - A healthy relationship requires some give and take.
 Ask for a favor, offer a favor.

 - Respect your friends’ time and space.
 Show up on time, and don’t call and text super early or late unless it’s an emergency.

 - If you are selling something, don’t flood your friends’ feeds with your products and party invites.